Jackie Chan DC Racing

-Jackie Chan DC Racing, formerly known as DC Racing, is a racing team that currently competes in the FIA World Endurance Championship and Asian Le Mans Series.
+Jackie Chan DC Racing, formerly known as DC Racing, is a racing team that competed in the FIA World Endurance Championship, European Le Mans Series and Asian Le Mans Series, with plans to make a return to the IMSA SportsCar Championship in 2023.
 The team is co-owned by Asian Le Mans champion David Cheng and actor Jackie Chan.
 Partnering with Jota Sport in WEC, the team fields Oreca 07: the No. 37 for Ho-Pin Tung, Gabriel Aubry and Will Stevens.

 History

 In 2015, two-time Asian Le Mans Series champion David Cheng formed DC Racing.
 Based in Wuhan, the team hired OAK Racing personnel Remy Brouard, for whom Cheng raced, as team principal.
 DC Racing also established a partnership with Eurasia Motorsport, fielding a Ligier JS P3 in the LMP3 class for Cheng, former OAK Racing teammate and fellow Chinese driver Ho-Pin Tung and Frenchman Thomas Laurent.
 The team ended the season with the Team Championship and a spot in the 2016 24 Hours of Le Mans.